Judge strikes down Wyoming abortion laws, including an explicit ban on pills to end pregnancy

 The laws were challenged by four women, including two obstetricians, and two nonprofit organizations.
 One of the groups, Wellspring Health Access, opened as the state’s first full-service abortion clinic in years in April 2023 following an arson attack in 2022.

+Currently, 13 states are enforcing bans on abortion at all stages of pregnancy, with limited exceptions, and four have bans that kick in at or about six weeks into pregnancy — often before women realize they’re pregnant.

+Nearly every ban has been challenged with a lawsuit.
+Courts have blocked enforcement of some restrictions, including bans throughout pregnancy in Utah and Wyoming.
+Judges struck down bans in Georgia and North Dakota in September 2024.
+Georgia’s Supreme Court ruled the next month that the ban there can be enforced while it considers the case.

-They argued that the bans stood to harm their health, well-being and livelihoods, claims disputed by attorneys for the state.
-The women and nonprofits also argued the bans violated a 2012 state constitutional amendment saying competent Wyoming residents have a right to make their own health care decisions, an argument Owens said had merit.
+In the Wyoming case, the women and nonprofits who challenged the laws argued that the bans stood to harm their health, well-being and livelihoods, claims disputed by attorneys for the state.
+They also argued the bans violated a 2012 state constitutional amendment saying competent Wyoming residents have a right to make their own health care decisions.

+As she had done with previous rulings, Owens found merit in both arguments.
+The abortion bans “will undermine the integrity of the medical profession by hamstringing the ability of physicians to provide evidence-based medicine to their patients,” Owens ruled.

+The abortion laws impede the fundamental right of women to make health care decisions for an entire class of people — those who are pregnant — in violation of the constitutional amendment, Owens ruled.

 Wyoming voters approved the amendment amid fears of government overreach following approval of the federal Affordable Care Act and its initial requirements for people to have health insurance.